KengWkeng/DataAcquisitionTest1/steps_plan.md

 Implement device initialization, channel configuration (sample rate, ranges), and starting the acquisition task based on the SDK.
 The SDK will likely provide callbacks or polling methods to get data buffers.
 Process these buffers, extract data for each configured channel, get timestamps (or assign based on sample rate/buffer time), and emit rawDataPointReady for each data point.
 Update DeviceManager factory logic for DeviceType::DAQ.
-Update channel mapping logic in DataSynchronizer for DAQ channels (device ID + hardware channel ID).
+Update channel mapping logic in DataProcessor for DAQ channels (device ID + hardware channel ID).
 Testing: Update config.json with DAQ config.
 Use real DAQ hardware or a simulator if available.
 Verify:
 DAQ device initializes and starts acquisition.
 Data from DAQ channels appears correctly in UI/CSV.